erochest/erochest.github.com/posts/thoughts/divisions/index.md

 <!--more-->

-Partially this was because some people are A-OK inflicting violence on others, usually those who have already experienced too much violence in their lives.
+Partially this was because some people are A-OK inflicting violence on others, usually those who have already experienced too much violence in their bodies.
 Partially this was because I am a little too conflict-avoidant, and I've had the had the privilege to indulge myself.
 I didn't want to dive into those pools of sharks (with fricking laser beams!).
 And I didn't think I was up to the challenge of what?
-Protected?
+Protecting?
 Mediating?
 Just being in those spaces?

 But that needs to end.

-As a cishet white male, theoretically my voice isn't exactly missing from important discussions, but maybe my voice will reach someone nothing else has gotten through to.
+As a cishet white male, theoretically my voice isn't exactly missing from important discussions, but maybe my voice will reach someone no one else has gotten through to.
 Or better yet, maybe I can amplify someone else's voice.

 So what are the parts of me that I've been keeping apart?
 Like the people populating my timeline, they run the gamut: computer programming, medieval literature, genre literature, poetry, spirituality, science, digital humanities, environmental justice, feminism, ethical adoption.
 I could go on.
 It's all there.